New research reveals over half of global employees have experienced workplace bullying

 Author: Oxford Group, Published: 17 January 2019

-City & Guilds Group research into the role of psychological safety in the workplace discovered half of the workforce have felt unsafe, and half have encountered workplace bullying
+City & Guilds Group research into the role of psychological safety in the workplace discovered half of the workforce have felt unsafe, and half have encountered workplace bullying.
+Further to this:

 52% of employees in global organisations have encountered workplace bullying and felt psychologically unsafe at work, according to a new report released today.